 - Vacuum the carpet before spraying any solution on it.
 The vacuum cleaner will remove loose bits and dry dirt.

 After reading this post, you should know that vinegar is efficient in cleaning light-colored carpets.
-Thus, you can always count on vinegar if you want an affordable and natural way of cleaning your dirty or stained carpets.
+Thus, you can always count on vinegar if you want an affordable and non-toxic carpet cleaning product to clean floors and carpets.

-To learn what else you can clean with vinegar in your home, read our article – Can Vinegar Clean Clothes?
+To find out what else you can clean carpets within your home, read our article – Can Hydrogen Peroxide Clean Carpet?